RedisLabs/redislabs-docs/content/rs/release-notes/rs-5-4-10-november-2019.md

 - RS30165 - Fixed failover scenario that did not take place during node restart
 - RS29250 - REST API documentation was updated to include the SFTP and Mount Point backup/export options
 - RS27327 - Improved the backup timing when using the database parameter of ‘backup_interval_offset’ through the REST API
+- RS33883 - HCSAN command in Active-Active Redis updated to return Integer instead of a String.
 - Fixed a limitation so Redis 5 and Redis 4 can be selected as the Redis version to use CRDB and RoF

 ## Known Limitations

 ### Upgrade

+- If upgrading an Active-Active Redis with active AOF from version RS 5.4.2 or earlier to a version RS 5.4.4 or later, users must perform BGREWRITEAOF command on all shards after the upgrade.
 - [RS 5.4.2]({{< relref "/rs/release-notes/rs-5-4-2-april-2019.md" >}}) introduced new Active-Active Redis (CRDB) capabilities
     that improve its compatibility with open source Redis.
     Now the string data-type in Active-Active Redis (CRDB) is implicitly and dynamically typed, just like open source Redis.